Glomerulonephritis refers to a range of inflammatory kidney conditions of the tiny blood vessels in the kidneys, known as glomeruli.

 The glomerulus is a tiny, ball-shaped structure, and it is part of the nephron.
 A nephron consists of one glomerulus and a small fluid-collecting tube, or tubule.
 Both are key structures in the kidney.

-The glomerulus is made up of capillary blood vessels, or glomeruli.
+Capillary blood vessels, or glomeruli, make up the glomeruli.
 These are tiny filters that remove waste from the blood.
-The waste is urine.
+The waste becomes urine.

 Each glomerulus attaches to the opening of a tubule.

-Impure blood enters the nephron, and the urine is filtered out.
 Filtered blood returns to the bloodstream.
-Urine which contains the impurities from the blood is excreted to the bladder.
+Urine containing the impurities from the blood is excreted to the bladder.

-The tubules retain substances that are needed, such as protein.
+The tubules retain important substances, such as protein.

-The urine passes from the kidney to the bladder through a tube called the ureter, and then out of the body through urination.
+The urine passes from the kidney to the bladder through a tube called the ureter and then leaves the body through urination.

-When the glomeruli are inflamed, the patient has glomerulonephritis.
+When these filters become inflamed, the individual has glomerulonephritis.

-The damage caused by glomerulonephritis reduces the kidneys' ability to filter blood properly.
-Waste collects in the blood stream, and eventually the kidneys can fail.
+The damage caused by glomerulonephritis reduces the ability of the kidneys to filter blood properly.
+Waste collects in the bloodstream, and the kidneys might eventually fail.

-There is also a lack of protein in the blood, because it gets expelled from the body in urine, instead of entering the bloodstream.
+The condition also causes a lack of protein in the blood, because it gets expelled from the body in urine, instead of entering the bloodstream.

-Post-streptococcal glomerulonephritis can result from streptococcal infections of the throat or, more rarely, impetigo, a skin infection.
-Improved treatments for most streptococcal infections means this is now less common.
+Post-streptococcal glomerulonephritis can result from streptococcal infections of the throat or, in rarer cases, impetigo, a skin infection.
+Improved treatments for most streptococcal infections mean that this is now less common.

-Diseases such as tuberculosis (TB) and syphilis can lead to glomerulonephritis, as can bacterial endocarditis, an infection of the heart valves.
-Viral infections such as HIV, hepatitis B, and hepatitis C also increase the risk.
+Infectious diseases, such as tuberculosis (TB) and syphilis, can lead to glomerulonephritis.
+This is also true of bacterial endocarditis, an infection of the heart valves.
+Viral infections, such as HIV, hepatitis B, and hepatitis C also increase the risk.

 Acute glomerulonephritis may develop into chronic, or long-term, glomerulonephritis.

-Genetic factors can play a role, but patients with glomerulonephritis do not normally have a family member with it.
+Genetic factors can play a role, but people with glomerulonephritis do not normally have a family member who also has the condition.

-People with Hodgkin's and sickle cell disease and those with systemic diseases, especially diabetes, and some autoimmune diseases, such as lupus, are at higher risk.
+People with Hodgkin's, sickle cell disease, and systemic diseases, especially diabetes are at higher risk.

 Scarring of the glomeruli can also lead to glomerulonephritis.

-Conditions such as lupus and diabetes may cause scarring of the glomeruli, also called glomerulosclerosis or sclerosis of the glomeruli.
+Conditions including lupus and diabetes may cause scarring of the glomeruli, also known as glomerulosclerosis, or sclerosis of the glomeruli.

-Scarring happens when growth factors activate the glomerular cells to produce scar material.
+Scarring occurs when growth factors activate the glomerular cells to produce scar material.

-Hypertension, or high blood pressure, can damage the kidneys and stop them from functioning normally.
+High blood pressure can damage the kidneys and prevent normal function.
 At the same time, the kidneys play an important part in regulating blood pressure.
 Glomerulonephritis can cause hypertension because of the damage to kidney function.

-Diabetic nephropathy, or diabetic kidney disease, is the main cause of kidney failure in the United States.
-Anyone with diabetes can develop it.
-High glucose levels are thought to make the blood flow faster into the kidney at a higher speed, putting a strain on the filtering process, and raising blood pressure.
-The capillaries in the glomerulus collapse, and the glomeruli may be scarred.
+Anyone with diabetes can develop nephropathy.
+High glucose levels are thought to make the blood flow into the kidney at a higher speed, putting a strain on the filtering process and raising blood pressure.
+The capillaries in the glomerulus collapse and can leave the glomeruli with scarring.

-To reduce the risk of kidney damage, people with diabetes should control their glucose intake by eating healthily, and keep their blood pressure below 140/90 mm Hg, for example, by using medications such as ACE inhibitors.
+People with diabetes should control their glucose intake by eating a balanced, nutritious diet, and keep their blood pressure below 140 over 90 millimeters of mercury (mmHg), for example, by using medications, such as ACE inhibitors.
 This can help prevent kidney complications, such as glomerulonephritis.

-Focal segmental glomerulosclerosis (FSGS) is scarring in scattered regions of the kidney, either because of a systemic disorder or as a disease in itself, without a known cause.
+Focal segmental glomerulosclerosis (FSGS) refers to scarring in scattered regions of the kidney, either due to a systemic disorder or as a standalone disease, without a known cause.
 It normally progresses to kidney failure over 5 to 20 years, earlier in some cases.

-Tests include a urine test to detect blood or protein in the urine, testing for antigens and antibodies in the blood, or a throat swab.
+Tests include a urine test to detect blood or protein in the urine, testing for antigens and antibodies in the blood.

-Renal, or kidney, function tests, include tests of blood and urine samples that show the levels of certain substances released by the kidneys, such as sodium, chloride, potassium and urea, as well as whether the patient is producing less urine than usual.
+Kidney function tests involve examining blood and urine samples that show the levels of certain substances released by the kidneys, such as sodium, chloride, potassium, and urea, as well as whether the person is producing less urine than usual.